Nematic superconductivity in the topological semimetal CaSn$_{3}$: Introduction

-The most extensively studied candidate for TSCs is doped Bi-based topological insulator {\mbi} ($M$ = Cu, Sr, Nb) with strong spin-orbit coupling (SOC) \cite{hor10a,krien11,shrut15}.
-Confirmed by angle resolved photoemission spectroscopy (ARPES) measurements, the topological nature of the electronic structure remains unchanged upon doping \cite{wray10}.
-In the superconducting state, several bulk probes, including field-angle-resolved resistivity \cite{pan16,smyli18}, heat capacity \cite{yonez17}, and nuclear magnetic resonance (NMR) measurements \cite{matan16}, exhibit two-fold anisotropy in the basal plane, in spite of the three-fold symmetry of the lattice with point group $D_{3h}$.
-Besides the bulk measurements, surface sensitive scanning tunneling microscopy (STM) measurements reveal the superconducting gap with two-fold symmetry pinned by a mirror plane under in-plane magnetic fields \cite{tao18}.
-The observation of two-fold anisotropy of the superconducting gap indicates odd-parity superconductivity breaking the rotational symmetry of the underlying lattice, or nematic superconductivity, analogue to liquid crystals breaking the rotational symmetry but preserving the translational symmetry \cite{fradk10}.
+Recent experimental observations, however, support the unconventional pairing state associated with topological superconductivity.
+Several bulk probes, including nuclear magnetic resonance (NMR) \cite{matan16}, field-angle-resolved resistivity \cite{pan16,smyli18}, and heat-capacity measurements \cite{yonez17}, indicate a twofold anisotropy in the basal plane, in spite of the three-fold $D_{3h}$ symmetry of the lattice.
+Besides the above bulk measurements, also surface sensitive scanning tunneling microscopy (STM) measurements reveal a superconducting gap with a twofold symmetry, pinned by a mirror plane for in-plane magnetic fields \cite{tao18}.
+The observation of a superconducting gap with twofold anisotropy indicates an odd-parity superconductivity which breaks the rotational symmetry of the underlying lattice, or nematic superconductivity.
+The latter is an analogue of liquid crystals, known to break the rotational symmetry while preserving translational symmetry \cite{fradk10}.
+The systematic investigation of nematic superconductivity is a pressing demand for a comprehensive understanding of topological superconductivity.

-However, there is a discrepancy concerning the existence of Majorana zero modes (MZMs) in these materials: While point contact spectroscopy on {\cbi} shows a zero-bias conductance peak, suggestive of the presence of MZMs \cite{sasak11}, Andreev reflection spectroscopy and STM measurements demonstrate fully gapped superconductivity with no in-gap states, indicative of the absence of MZMs \cite{peng13,levy13}.
-These differences between the conclusions drawn from two surface sensitive measurements raises questions about the realization of topological superconductivity in {\mbi}.